 Leadership skills are particularly valuable and are core components of several job roles.
 For instance, operations manager skills heavily rely on strong leadership, enabling them to oversee complex business processes.
 Account manager skills also include leadership, as it’s crucial for managing client relationships effectively.
 Office manager skills require leadership to efficiently run an office’s daily operations.
 And a supervisor’s skills would be complete without strong leadership since they’re responsible for guiding and managing their team’s work.

 But the importance of leadership skills aren’t limited to those who hold positional authority.
-Wherever you are in your professional and personal life, you can demonstrate leadership and grow in your leadership potential.
+Wherever you are in your professional and personal life, you can show leadership.
+And, you can grow in your potential for leadership.
 Here are some ways you can demonstrate leadership.

 Follow through with your commitments